 Darn!
 It’s like looking for a CRUT, mysterious like the 404.
 Where is it hiding that no one can ever find it?
 Is there more than one, or (like Santa) is it the only one in the world?

 And finally, why do people have to be so uncreative when showcasing their “missing page?”
 Why not use some humor while also letting us know why it’s missing?
-Here’s our 404 Not Found Page.
+Here’s my 404 page.

 So Where Do I Find This 404?

 I personally think the real 404 page is hiding somewhere in an 89 cent notebook in the Wal-Mart located in Cordova, TN.
 The person who finds it will win a free ticket to a 10-day course that covers old planned giving tropes like the Generation Skipping Tax and how to assess the value of a 1948 Barbie Doll collection.

 To further justify this mind-numbing experience, there’s probably even a breakout session on why a donor can’t use religion as a tax shelter to claim the full market value of a yacht donated to an animal shelter in preparation for a second Great Flood.
 Or better yet, why you can’t justify the deduction as a tool the nonprofit can use because they entertain donors on cruises, whereas the nearest body of water is 2000 miles away.
 Or one that covers the intricacies of optimizing fixed annuity rates through careful market timing, extensive research, and astrology.
 (Are you comfortable in the fundraising weeds?
 Find out with our Planned Giving I.Q.
 Test.) … yes, and sorry, I do have a nerdy planned giving side as well which sometimes ekes out.
 My website is so much more than my 404 page!